Causal Invariance Learning via Efficient Nonconvex Optimization: Proofs of Main Results

-where $b^0$ is the initial point in Algorithm \ref{alg: GDmax penal}, and $M$ is the smoothness parameter defined in Condition \ref{cond: smooth}. \end{Proposition} The result aligns with similar findings on stationary convergence rates of gradient descent methods in the literature \citep{bottou2018optimization}.
+\end{Proposition} The result aligns with similar findings on stationary convergence rates of gradient descent methods in the literature \citep{bottou2018optimization}.
 Notably, this stationary convergence rate is optimal for first-order methods, as established by \citet{carmon2020lower, nesterov2018lectures}.